-The Fayetteville area is home to the U.S. Army’s most populous base, Fort Bragg.
-The community wears this distinction proudly, and shows its appreciation by actively pursuing the freedoms those soldiers protect.
+The Fayetteville area is home to the U.S. Army’s most populous base, Fort Liberty.
+The community wears this distinction proudly and shows its appreciation by actively pursuing the freedoms those soldiers protect.
 During your visit, experience the area like a local – from parks and museums to breweries and zip lines – and relish in the excitement that’s found around every turn.
 Come and see America's first Military Sanctuary Community.

 Historic downtown Fayetteville’s ongoing revitalization has brought shopping, entertainment and the North Carolina Veterans Park.
 Built with materials and landscaping from all 100 North Carolina counties, it salutes military members past and present.
-Start at the Visitors Center, where you’ll find a chandelier made of 33,500 military ID tags – better known as dog tags.
+Start at the visitors center, where you’ll find a chandelier made of 33,500 military ID tags – better known as dog tags.
 Then walk among the outdoor art installations, including cast hands, open and affixed at shoulder height, that represent the oath each soldier takes to defend the country.

-Follow the walkway across Walter Street to the Airborne & Special Operations Museum, where Iron Mike, a 16-foot statue from Fort Bragg, welcomes you.
-Take a couple hours for a self-guided tour of exhibits detailing tactics and tools used by these elite soldiers.
+Follow the walkway across Walter Street to the Airborne & Special Operations Museum, where Iron Mike, a 16-foot statue from Fort Liberty, welcomes you.
+Take a couple of hours for a self-guided tour of exhibits detailing tactics and tools used by these elite soldiers.
 Save time for the Pritzker Simulator, where your seat pitches and yaws in step with films, mimicking the sensation of helicopter rides and parachute jumps.

 Explore craft beer at Huske Hardware House Restaurant and Brewery.
-Try a flight, which includes samples of five year-round beers and a seasonal brew, such as Pumpkin Pie Porter.
+Try a flight, which includes samples of its year-round beers and a seasonal brew, such as Pumpkin Porter.
 Step out on the patio and enjoy a meal, from salads to steaks.
 It’s best known for English gastropub specialties such as fish and chips.

 One of the newest state parks, Carvers Creek was once the winter estate of James Stillman Rockefeller, whose grandfather and great uncle founded Standard Oil.
 Hike its two trails, which traverse longleaf pine forests – home to endangered red-cockaded woodpeckers – pass the homestead and circle the Millpond, where bass, bluegills and catfish are ready to be caught.
 Pack a lunch; picnic tables, including some near grills, are located throughout the park.

-Military personnel and civilians shoot together at Fort Bragg Clay Target Center, where there are 12 skeet and six trap competition-level fields.
+Military personnel and civilians shoot together at Fort Liberty Clay Target Center, where there are 12 skeet and six trap competition-level fields.
 Schedule an instructor to help improve your technique.
 Bring your friends and see whose aim is best; loser buys at the onsite snack bar.
 Extend your visit by reserving an RV site or sharing a meal at one of the gazebos and barbecue grills.

-You're close to the action regardless of the time of year you visit.
+But you're close to the action regardless of the time of year you visit.
 Choose your team, the game and which of the seven fields you’ll start on at Black River Paintball.
 Players typically spend about four hours playing six to eight games.
 Bring your gear, or rent it at the pro shop.
 And be sure to wear long sleeves and pants for protection from the slight sting of a paintball hit.

 You can bicycle, rollerblade, jog or walk the paved 5.3-mile Cape Fear River Trail.
 It has rolling hills, but the views make up for the extra effort.
 Find signs identifying some of the 700 plant and 150 bird species, restrooms, benches and tables along the way.
 Start at Clark Park, where a nature center offers exhibits and a canoe launch; or Jordan Soccer Complex, which is closer to the trail’s covered bridge.

-Enjoy some quiet time while strolling among more than 1,000 rose bushes at the Fayetteville Rose Garden.
+Then enjoy some quiet time while strolling among more than 1,000 rose bushes at the Fayetteville Rose Garden.
 They bloom from April until the first frost.
 Schedule a tour with one of the horticulturalists, who can tell you about the garden’s history and the 35 varieties grown.

 This article was produced in partnership with the Fayetteville Area Convention and Visitors Bureau.